See in Glossary content. Use the following tips to get your build information.

-For debugging purposes, you may typically want to make a development buildA development build includes debug symbols and enables the Profiler.
+For debugging purposes, you might want to make a development build in Unity (open the Build Settings window and enabled the Development BuildA development build includes debug symbols and enables the Profiler.
 More info

-See in Glossary generated code to catch access to null references and out-of-bounds array elements in your managed code.
-These additional checks will significantly impact performance and increase code size and load times, so this mode is only recommended for debugging.
+WebGL has different levels of exception support, but by default, Unity WebGL only supports explicitly thrown exceptions.
+For more information, refer to Build your WebGL application.
+You can enable Full exception support, which emits additional checks in the IL2CPP-generated code, to catch access to null references and out-of-bounds array elements in your managed code.
+These additional checks significantly impact performance and increase code size and load times, so you must only use it for debugging.

 Full exception support also emits function names to generate stack traces for your managed code.
 For this reason, stack traces appear in the console for uncaught exceptions and for

 System.Environment.Stacktrace to get a stack trace string.

 This is a common problem, especially on 32-bit browsers.
 For more information on WebGL memory issues and how to fix them, refer to the documentation on Memory in Unity WebGL.